mybonk/mybonk-wiki/docs/baby-rabbit-holes.md

   git remote set-url <remote_name> <ssh_remote_url>
   git remote -v

+  git diff dir/filename

   ```
 - [GitHub CLI](https://docs.github.com/en/github-cli/github-cli/about-github-cli): Command-line tool that brings pull requests, issues, GitHub Actions, and other GitHub features to your terminal, so you can do all your work in one place.
     - Authenticate with your GitHub account: ```gh auth login```
     - ...
+- [Source Tree](https://www.sourcetreeapp.com/) application: Free graphical user interface (GUI) desktop client that simplifies how you interact with Git repositories (some people are more comfortable with this rather than using Git CLI).
+Here is are [good simple tutorials](https://confluence.atlassian.com/get-started-with-sourcetree) to get started.

 ## Command line stuff